brandur/sorg/content/nanoglyphs/048-llms.md

 ---

 I've begrudgingly learned to love them.
 One of the first things that really WOWed me is that in conjunction with a local `AGENTS.md` file, it's not only possible to have an LLM generate code, but generate _conventional_ code.
-Ours makes sure to [mark tests as t.Parallel()](/t-parallel), use a [parallel test bundle](/fragments/parallel-test-bundle) as appropriate, and alphabetizes fields on structs where there's no other sorting rationale in play (something I'm kind of a hardass about).
+Ours makes sure to [mark tests as t.Parallel()](/t-parallel), use a [parallel test bundle](/fragments/parallel-test-bundle) as appropriate, and alphabetize fields on structs where there's no other sorting rationale in play (something I'm kind of a hardass about).
 We have an extremely comprehensive list of required linters (every one of them in [golangci-lint](https://golangci-lint.run/) except the really dumb ones).
 AI will dutifully iterate on code until every one of them passes muster.

 Scattered thoughts from my first months:

 * I'm big on having unit tests, but don't love writing them, especially seeding a brand new test file.
 The LLMs now do this for me, generating a first pass that's almost always more comprehensive than what I would've written (but also eerily similar), with me following up with a refinement pass.

 * There's a classic refactoring dilemma wherein you need to change a bunch of instances of something which are more than a few, but less than hundreds, say in the range of 50 or so.
 One approach is just to rely on your quickness on a keyboard and with Vim to brute force the problem.
 Go through and fix each by hand, taking advantage of efficient hand motion where possible.
 Another is to write a regex or Vim macro.
 The latter will take more activation energy, but if done correctly will be done in an instant.
 It's not clear in advance which option will be faster because even if you're good at regex, there's still more often than not some stupid backslash that you missed or other mistake you made that requires debugging and would've made the manual change faster.

     With LLMs, we now have the perfect third option: get the LLM to do it.
 In general this turns out to be fast and correct.
 By far the best of the three approaches.